South Africa: Climate

 South Africa has a generally temperate climate because it is surrounded by the Atlantic and Indian Oceans on three sides, because it is located in the climatically milder Southern Hemisphere, and because its average elevation rises steadily toward the north (toward the equator) and further inland.
 This varied topography and oceanic influence result in a great variety of climatic zones.
 The climatic zones range from the extreme desert of the southern Namib in the farthest northwest to the lush subtropical climate in the east along the border with Mozambique and the Indian Ocean.
 Winters in South Africa occur between June and August.
 The extreme southwest has a climate similar to that of the Mediterranean with wet winters and hot, dry summers, hosting the famous fynbos biome of shrubland and thicket.
 This area produces much of the wine in South Africa and is known for its wind, which blows intermittently almost all year.
-The severity of this wind made passing around the Cape of Good Hope is particularly treacherous for sailors, causing many shipwrecks.
+The severity of this wind made passing around the Cape of Good Hope particularly treacherous for sailors, causing many shipwrecks.
 Further east on the south coast, rainfall is distributed more evenly throughout the year, producing a green landscape.
 The annual rainfall increases south of the Lowveld, especially near the coast, which is subtropical.
 The Free State is particularly flat because it lies centrally on the high plateau.
 North of the Vaal River, the Highveld becomes better watered and does not experience subtropical extremes of heat.
 Johannesburg, in the centre of the Highveld, is at 1740 m above sea level and receives an annual rainfall of 760 mm.
 Winters in this region are cold, although snow is rare.